Environmental Action at Swarthmore

 The Board of Managers sponsors a Sustainability Charrette that generated proposals in six critical areas for the College community’s consideration and action, including improving the College’s energy efficiency, installing a renewable energy system on campus, evaluating how the College’s endowment is invested, and becoming a zero-waste campus.

 Members of Mountain Justice hold a 32-day sit-in in Parrish Hall for fossil fuel divestment.
 At an April faculty meeting, 39 members of the faculty vote in favor of, with three voting against and three abstaining, a resolution calling for the College to partially divest from fossil fuel investments within separately managed accounts.
-(There are 178 tenure and tenure-track faculty members at the College.)

 Green Advisors, a student group that facilitates environmentally-friendly campus living, sponsors a zero-waste week.